pyeventsourcing/eventsourcing/README.md

 import uuid

 def register_new_example(a, b):
+    # Create an entity ID.
     entity_id = uuid.uuid4().hex

+    # Instantiate a domain event.
     event = Example.Created(entity_id=entity_id, a=a, b=b)

+    # Mutate with the created event to construct the entity.
     entity = Example.mutate(event=event)

+    # Publish the domain event.
     publish(event=event)

+    # Return the new entity.
     return entity
 ```